danielricks/scholar/README.md

 # scholar
 This code provides an interface for Word2Vec in Python.
-It uses a part-of-speech-tagged corpus, so that we can query for specific parts of speech.
-It is intended to be used with [autoplay](https://github.com/danielricks/autoplay), a learning environment for interactive fiction.
+It can use a part-of-speech-tagged corpus to query for specific parts of speech.
+It was intended to be used with [autoplay](https://github.com/danielricks/autoplay), a learning environment for interactive fiction.

+## Requirements

+Our processed files are available [here](https://drive.google.com/open?id=1srOUFidQ9fV240wyF7GW4eqF6raCawBV).

+Provided are several bin files: (1) an untagged copy of Wikipedia from January 2016, (2) a part-of-speech tagged copy of Wikipedia, and (3) a truncated version of (2).
 Per standard natural language processing, we used [Penn Treebank tags](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) to denote parts of speech.
 We tagged a copy of Wikipedia from January 2016 (using [Parsey McParseface](https://github.com/tensorflow/models/tree/master/syntaxnet)) and used that as input to word2vec.

-## Requirements

-Our processed files are available [here](https://drive.google.com/open?id=1srOUFidQ9fV240wyF7GW4eqF6raCawBV).
-We provide a truncated version of the binary file as well, stored in pickle format.
-This truncated version contains the top 30,000 most popular singular nouns on Wikipedia, and the top 3,000 verbs.
-It loads much faster than the full binary, but also loses access to some methods.
-I would honestly recommend using the truncated corpus, since the speed-up is significant, and most of the real functionality is included.
+The truncated version of (2) contains the top 30,000 most popular singular nouns on Wikipedia, and the top 3,000 verbs.
+It is stored in pickle format and loads much faster than the full binary, but also loses access to some methods.
+I would honestly recommend using the truncated corpus if you can, since the speed-up is significant, and most of the real functionality is included.
 That download link also provides pre-computed distributions of word-to-pos tags, to speed up computation during runtime.

 ## Usage